Embracing Negative Space in Interior Design

 Incorporating negative space increases the impact of your designs.
 A well-placed sculpture or painting stands out when surrounded by negative space, drawing the eye directly to it.

-Too often, people crowd surfaces, only to drown out the beauty of individual elements.
+Too often, people crowd surfaces, drowning out the beauty of individual elements.
 By embracing negative space, you allow each piece to tell its story without competition.

 3. Allows for Breathing Room

 Negative space helps create balance by providing visual breathing room.
-When elements are spaced apart, it encourages a relaxed atmosphere and promotes a sense of calmness and ensures there is room to walk.
+When elements are spaced apart, it encourages a relaxed atmosphere and promotes a sense of calmness.
+It also ensures there is room to walk.

 Imagine entering a cluttered room.
 It can be overwhelming and chaotic.
 Now, think of a room where large furniture pieces are strategically placed with ample space.
 Which room feels more inviting?
 The answer is clear.